IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 -  Review information about the [deployment options](#deployment-options) available, including the benefits of each, and decide which to use.

 #### Operator Versions
-For {operator-version} pick lastest GCP version below:
+For operator-version pick lastest GCP version below:

 import ReleaseMatrix from '/docs/snippets/_private-operator-release-matrix.mdx';